federicoInserra/Big-Project-IoT/3rdDelivery/readme.md

 #### AWS Lambda

 With Lambda Layers it’s really easy to connect our Node.js Lambda Function to PostgreSQL an AWS RDS.
-We can create a _Layer_ that contains the **node-postgres** dependency and attach it to our Node.js function.
+We can create a _Layer_ that contains the **node-Postgres** dependency and attach it to our Node.js function.

-To create a layer we have to setup a basic Node.js application with **node-postgres** as dependency.
+To create a layer we have to set up a basic Node.js application with **node-Postgres** as a dependency.
 In our preferred terminal run:

 ```
 mkdir nodePostgres